-Eventually the Doctor and Sarah Jane meet up with the Brigadier and U.N.I.T. to solve this crisis.
-But it turns out there’s a conspiracy as scientists try to roll back time and bring forward ‘the golden age’.
+Eventually the Doctor and Sarah Jane meet up with the Brigadier and U.N.I.T. to solve the crisis.
+But it turns out there’s a conspiracy, as scientists try to roll back time and bring forward ‘the golden age’.

-I’m afraid I’m not very familiar with the climate of the 1970s by this period, but I enjoy watching these ‘Doctor Who’ stories that reflect it.
-They’re balanced with so good storytelling and action adventure.
+I’m afraid I’m not very familiar with the climate of the 1970s by this period.
+But I enjoy watching these ‘Doctor Who’ stories that reflect it.
+They’re balanced with very good storytelling and action adventure.

-Seeing London deserted in this story was mesmerising to watch.
+Seeing London deserted in the story was mesmerising to watch.
 It was interesting to spot some famous London remarks and see the London streets that were empty with no people walking there.

 He works things out very well when solving the mystery of the dinosaurs and is very good during a chase sequence by army soldiers.
 I also like how he forms a good relationship with Sarah Jane Smith.

 In this story, we’re introduced to the Doctor’s new car called the Whomobile.
 Jon Pertwee had this car made for him in the series.
-It does cool looking like a space-car, although I do prefer Bessie best.
+It does seem cool-looking like a space-car, although I do prefer Bessie best.

 Elisabeth Sladen is lovely as Sarah Jane Smith in this adventure.
 She and the Doctor have just started in their relationship as travelling companions and already she’s so resourceful and adventurous here.